FreshRSS

 8. Fake News

 With an election on the horizon, there will probably be an uptick in false new reports.
 Fake news spreaders are likely to employ AI art, deepfake, and ChatGPT-written “news” articles to support their sensationalist claims.
 Alert your students – especially teens and young adults who may be interested in politics – to be on the lookout for fake news.
-Impart the importance of not sharing fake news with their online followings, even if they’re poking fun at how ridiculous the report is.
+Impart the importance of not sharing fake news with their online followers, even if they’re poking fun at how ridiculous the report is.
 All it takes is for one person to believe it, spread it to their network, and the fake news proponents slowly gather their own following.
 Fake news turns dangerous when it incites a mob mentality.

 To identify fake news, first, read the report.
 Does it sound completely outlandish?
 Are the accompanying images hard to believe?
 Then, see if any other news outlet has reported a similar story.
 Genuine news is rarely isolated to one outlet.